ministryofjustice/itpolicycontent/content/security/line-manager-approval.md

 > Note: If at _any_ time you need help about this process, or the applicable MOJ IT Policies, [just ask](mailto:itpolicycontent+line-manager-approval@digital.justice.gov.uk?subject=line-manager-approval).

 1. Check that your business need is valid.
 2. Check which MOJ IT Policies apply to your request.
-Include the [Acceptable Use Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/acceptable-use/) in the list of applicable policies.
+Include [Acceptable Use](https://intranet.justice.gov.uk/guidance/security/it-computer-security/acceptable-use/) in the list of applicable policies.
 3. Check that you understand the requirements or obligations within those MOJ IT Policies.
 4. Prepare evidence to show that you will follow all the requirements or obligations.
 Check that you have all the required information.
 5. Send a formal approval request to the authorities required by the MOJ IT Policies.
 Ensure that you include: